 We also note the Education Code's extensive anti-discrimination statutory scheme prohibits the same kinds of discrimination as does the Unruh Act.
 In fact, the Education Code statutes are somewhat more generous than the Unruh Act in that they do not require a plaintiff to prove "intentional" discrimination, generally required under the Unruh Act (although not in cases of disability discrimination, as we discuss infra).
-(See Donovan, supra, 167 Cal.App.4th at pp. 603-608 [looking to Title IX (20 U.S.C. § 1682) as the model for the elements of a damages action under Education Code section 220 based on peer harassment, and concluding there was ample evidence school district had notice of, and was deliberately indifferent to, such harassment].)
-They are less generous than the Unruh Act in that they do not provide for treble damages, statutory penalties, punitive damages, or statutory attorney fees.
-(Compare Civ.
-Code, § 52, subd. (b) & Ed.
-Code, § 262.3, subd. (b).)
-This difference is not quite as significant as might first appear, as Government Code section 818 bars punitive damages against "public entities," which include public school districts.
-(Gov. Code, § 818; see Visalia Unified School Dist. v.
-Superior Court (2019) 43 Cal.App.5th 563, 570 (Visalia Unified) [" 'Requiring ... public entit[ies] to pay punitive damages would punish the very group imposition of punitive damages was intended to benefit'-the taxpaying
+(See Donovan, supra, 167 Cal.App.4th at pp. 603-608 [looking to Title IX (20 U.S.C. § 1682) as the model for the elements of a damages action under Education Code section 220 based on peer harassment, and concluding there

+10 We note the state Superintendent of Public Instruction has been for many years, and remains, charged with the responsibility "for providing leadership to local agencies to ensure" that the anti-discrimination provisions of not only "Education Code sections 200 through 253," but also "Government Code sections 11135 through 11139" and a litary of federal statutes, "are met in educational programs that receive or benefit from state or federal financial assistance and are under the jurisdiction of the State Board of Education."
 (Cal.
 Code Regs. tit.
 5, § 4902, subd. (a)-(b); see Hector F. v.
 El Centro Elementary School Dist.
 (2014) 227 Cal.App.4th 331, 333 ["[T]he Legislature has imposed on public schools in California an affirmative duty to protect public school students from discrimination and harassment engendered by race, gender, sexual orientation or disability.
 (See Gov. Code § 11135; Ed.
 Code §§ 201, 220, 32261, 32280, 32281 & 32282.)"].)
 To this end, the state Department of Education has enacted and maintained its own administrative investigation and complaint procedures.
 (Cal.
 Code Regs. tit.
-5, §§ 4601 et seq., 4962.) members of the general public."
-Quoting City of Sanger v.
-Superior Court (1992) 8 Cal.App.4th 444, 450.].)
+5, §§ 4601 et seq., 4962.)